 The Scout SDK is added to the Eclipse IDE in the form of the Scout perspective.
-[45: See Appendix [apx-eclipse\perspective] for additional information regarding Eclipse IDE perspectives.].
-To illustrate how the perspective works, we will re-use the ÒHello WorldÓ Scout project from Chapter ÒHello WorldÓ Tutorial.
+[39: See Appendix [apx-eclipse_perspective] for additional information regarding Eclipse IDE perspectives.].
+With the Scout Explorer and Scout Objects Properties, two view parts are contained in the Scout perspective.

-The Scout perspective contains two view parts: the Scout Explorer view and Scout Object Properties view.
 Additionally, the Scout SDK contains a comprehensive set of wizards that support the developer in creating Scout application components.